IsabelleRaj/Anopheles-Population-Estimates/README.md

 * Conduct a randomisation test to plot the distribution of _Fa_ statistics
 #### (3.2) - Drift: Confidence intervals (CI)
 * Calculate the confidence intervals for the _Fa_ statistics and contemporary _Ne_

+## Acknowledgments
+My sincere thanks to Dr Vassiliki Koufopanou and Dr Tin-Yu Hui for their guidance throughout the project and also Dr Jon Brenas and Josh Reynolds for their coding-related assistance.